arosenkranz/scenarios/ui-component-docs/step4.md

 # Step 4

-In this step, we're going to add documentation for the Button component we just created, allowing developers to identify how to properly use it.
+In this final step, we're going to add documentation for the Button component we just created, allowing developers to identify how to properly use it.

 Storybook is the tool we'll be using for the documentation, as they specialize in documenting these types of libraries.